escotoj/React-Portfolio/README.md

 ![React](public/reactportfolio.png)

 GET TO DO
-projects, only list 3 projects. make other portfolio features them all. make react portfolio more advanced.
+Add funtion to the form page to email. projects, only list 3 projects. - X make other portfolio features them all. make react portfolio more advanced.